-Institutions and their interdependence have been analysed as an equilibrium outcome of a game by Aoki (2001): the rules of a game can be endogeneously generated and be self-enforcing through the interactions between individuals.
+Institutions and their interdependence have been analysed as an equilibrium outcome of a game by Aoki (2001): the rules of a game can be endogenously generated and be self-enforcing through the interactions between individuals.
 Game-theoretic models show that solutions and equilibria are multiple, with institutional change being the selection of one equilibrium from many possible ones and which may be sub-optimal.
 For Aoki, the question of enforcement leads to analysing the design of institutions that can implement given social goals in a manner that is compatible with the incentives of the players - according to a self-enforceable or an enforcement mechanism (Aoki 2001, p.
 6).

-Cooperation is difficult to predict and fluctuates, and despite a vast literature there is no guarantee that cooperative behaviour would increase with evolution.
+Cooperation is difficult to predict, and despite a vast literature there is no guarantee that cooperative behaviour would increase with evolution.
 Simulation games, for example, suggest that individual rationality alone is not enough for consolidating cooperation and preventing instability (Muller 2000).
-In the small hunter-gatherer or agrarian societies that preceded industrial societies, sets of institutions and norms ensured cooperation: this is the case of kinship norms that are inherently economic institutions (regulating exchange of individuals and goods) and political institutions that ensure cooperation in establish statuses and hierarchies among members (e.g., gender, age) and allocating rights (of property, access, among others) on individuals and goods.
-Rights have evolved with changing environments, e.g. the rights in individuals shifted towards rights in goods, such as land (Feeny 1989): state norms and the enforcement of cooperation by states emerged as particular historical trajectories.
+Game theoretic approaches of institutions, however, have limitations, in particular regarding the issues of contexts, functions and contents.
+In the small hunter-gatherer or agrarian societies that preceded industrial societies, sets of institutions and norms ensured cooperation.
+This is the case of kinship norms: the latter are inherently economic institutions (regulating exchange of individuals and goods) and political institutions that ensure cooperation in establishing statuses and hierarchies among members (e.g., gender, age) and allocating rights (of property, access, among others) on individuals and goods.
+Rights have evolved with changing environments, e.g. the rights in individuals shifted towards rights in goods, such as land (Feeny 1989): state norms and the enforcement of cooperation by states emerged as particular historical trajectories6.